cameronbibb/job_filter/README.md

 ## Features

-- Filters job listings with the titles "Director," "Staff," "Manager," or "Principal."
+- Filters out job listings with the titles "Director," "Staff," "Manager," or "Principal."
 - Excludes jobs that require 8 or more years of experience.
 - Outputs a filtered HTML file with the remaining job listings.